doordash scooter AllMicro Mobility Model

 • Disc brakes front and rear (drum-only brakes fade in wet weather).

-• Bright LED headlight and rear brake light with sufficient candela for nighttime delivery.
+• Bright LED headlight and rear brake light with enough candela for nighttime delivery.

 • Wide, 10-inch or larger tires for stability on potholes and wet road surfaces.